supertypeai/articles/technicalwriting.md

     - You have unique experiences, whether by working on a project individually or as a team, that you can bring into the article.
 This is a great way to offer a unique perspective.
 "Solving the unpredictable nature of water level on the Barito river in Kalimantan: Perspectives and Lessons" is highly unique, and if you worked on that project, you're more uniquely qualified than a MIT graduate or Harvard professor to write about it.
     If you struggle to provide unique perspectives, do fewer projects and spend more time immersing yourself in one or two domains.
 If you're haphazardly working on 10 projects (or learning 5 different technologies) in 2 weeks, you're not going to be well versed enough in any one specific domain to offer a unique contribution.
     - When bringing your content into the world, start by asking yourself, "What is an article on which I'm in the top 1% of people uniquely qualified to offer my perspective?"
 Solve an unmet need.

+---

+### Contributions from Supertype's writers

+#### Stane Aurellius
+- Engage by antcipation: Engage the reader by anticipating their objections and questions; look to address these source of frustrations pre-emptively as you move through the article.
+In addition to showing your proficiency in the topic, this brings empathy to your writing and makes it more relatable.

+- Add variety in your writing: Use a variety of sentence structures; experiment with using humor and anecdotes (sparringly, and only when appropriate) if you adopt a more conversational style of writing.
+This avoid your writing from becoming monotonous or repetitive.